RoadieHQ/marketing-site/content/docs/integrations/okta/index.md

 In order to use the Okta organization plugin, Roadie needs an Okta API token, and the organization URL to communicate with Okta APIs.
 On this page, you'll learn how to set up this API token in your Roadie Admin panel.

 ## Prerequisites
-You will need to [configure an Okta API token](https://developer.okta.com/docs/guides/create-an-api-token/) for use by Backstage.
+Obtain an [Okta API token](https://developer.okta.com/docs/guides/create-an-api-token/) to use with Roadie Backstage.

 ## Steps